Picture above is me holding the ostomy “medi-gel.”

 Tomorrow I’ll call and see if the surgeon can squeeze me in at all.
 I really hope she can.
 I also really hope I don’t wind up needing more surgery.
 After the way this one has gone, I’m not too keen on having more.

 It just makes me so mad that this could have probably been prevented or lessened if I had a nurse here sooner to catch the problem before it got so overblown.
-We might have fixed it with the medi-gel when it was just a small hole instead of waiting until it needed surgical repair.
+We might have fixed it with the medi-gel when it was just a small hole instead of waiting until it was this painful.
 You never know, though.
 Maybe the surgeon knows something the nurse doesn’t.

 I really hope so.